 Figure 4 shows how the SP Manweb total peak demand will vary for the four scenarios, assuming that none of the demand is flexible (i.e. it can't be shifted away from the peak to less busy periods, which would have the effect of reducing peak demand).
-For comparison, the grey area shows the forecasted range (the difference between the lowest and highest scenario) from our July 2020 DFES.

 There is a material split between the scenarios.
-Even though SPM System Transformation.
-SPM Consumer Transformation and SPM Leading the Way all achieve the Net Zero targets, this is achieved through differing levels of electrification.
+Even though SPM System Transformation, SPM Consumer Transformation and SPM Leading the Way all achieve the Net Zero targets, this is achieved through differing levels of electrification.
 Both SPM Consumer Transformation and SPM Leading the Way involve a near total shift to the electrification of cars and light goods vehicles, and increasing levels of electric heating.
 These factors significantly increase the peak demand.
-In comparison, SPM System Transformation and SPM Steady Progression involve less electrification of heat and transport, with more reliance on other energy vectors (e.g. petrol, diesel, natural gas, hydrogen) for these two activities.
-As a result, these two scenarios do not increase electricity peak demand to the
+In comparison, Progression involve less electrification of heat and transport, with more reliance on other energy vectors (e.g. petrol, diesel, natural gas, hydrogen) for these two not increase electricity peak demand to the same extent.